PerimeterInstitute/SymmetryDocs/README.md

 ### Access

-All researchers at Perimeter have in prinple access to Symmetry.
+All researchers at Perimeter have in principle access to Symmetry.
 Please contact the [help desk](mailto:help@perimeterinstitute.ca) to enable this access.
 It is probably a good idea to enable [VPN](https://portal.perimeterinstitute.ca/how-to/sonicwall-mobile-connection-vpn-installation-and-setup-instructions)